TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! warning "Mandatory"

-    The only change that is needed and **mandatory** for German Custom Formats to work is to set the preferred language profile for your releases to `Any`.
+    The only two changes that are needed and **mandatory** for German Custom Formats to work is to set the preferred language profile for your releases to `Any` and disable the preference of Propers and Repacks.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-quality-profile-cf](images/french-cf-profile-language.png)